DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (b) For an applicant who is Licensed less than 10 Licensed 10 years or more.

-province of years.
+licensed in a province of Canada: years.

 (i)